Missing tax deadlines in Portugal leads to penalties, cash flow disruptions, or unexpected tax outcomes.

 At the start of each year, check that:

-This can directly reduce your final IRS bill.
+This is important because it can directly reduce your final IRS bill.

 2) The Annual IRS Return (Modelo 3)